There is nothing more enjoyable then having a fresh Atlantic lobster boil at home.

 Some things are seasonal, so I always try and stock up during the peak seasons.

 I will be placing my order for scallops in the next 6 weeks.
 For just over $200 I will receive enough scallops to last roughly a year.
 They arrive fresh being out of the ocean less then 24 hours.
 Love my seafood guy!
-He is from the east coast so he is not only a great source for the freshest seafood available, he is full of cooking tips and advice for treating the seafood as it was meant to be.
+He is from the east coast, so he is not only a great source for the freshest seafood available.
+He has cooking tips and advice for treating the seafood as it was meant to be.
 And it is great to teach him about the fish from the west coast.
-So far he has been impressed with my salmon and halibut creations.
-And he let me cook a wild board for his wedding!
-Still need to get that post up……….

-Somewhere along the way I got a phone number to a connection for fresh lobster.
-It would fished and package and on a plane within hours.
-After discussions with my seafood guy we picked what week would be the best for optimum lobster and placed the call.
+After discussions with my seafood guy, we picked what week would be the best for optimum lobster and placed the call.

 Within 12 hours we had 2 cases, 40 of the freshest live lobster I have ever enjoyed.